kiranharidas187/documents/README.md

 # Document Service

-## 1. Cloning the User repository into your system
+## 1. Cloning the Documents repository into your system

 Goto https://github.com/ELEVATE-Project/documents From the code tab copy the link.
 Using that link clone the repository into your local machine.